Learn more about new and used car warranty with uSwitch – get a car warranty quote today

 Car warranty, on new vehicles, will come as standard and typically run for up to 7 years, but this won’t always cover items such as tyres and batteries, which tend to lose shelf-life with time.

-When you decide to compare car warranty quotes, you may discover a variety of extras aside from the standard protection of car parts.
+When you decide to get a car warranty quote, you may discover a variety of extras aside from the standard protection of car parts.

 Other options include breakdown recovery, car hire, emergency travel and overnight accommodation for worst case scenarios that could leave drivers stranded in the middle of nowhere.